 This course is part of the Biotechnology program, and builds on skills learned in Biotechnology 103.
 Students will learn and apply techniques used in biotechnology research, investigation and production.
 This course provides hands-on experience with current techniques including DNA isolation and electrophoresis, immunological assays, PCR, cell culture, cloning and gene mapping, DNA extraction and purification, chromatography, and analysis of proteins.
-PREREQUISITE: BIOT 103, Biotech Lab Skills and Instrumentation.
+PREREQUISITE: BIOT 103. or BIO 1. or equivalent course.